 Frankfurt am Main, DE

-The pavilion’s dramatic planar form articulates an assured, yet subtle compression of space, framing views of the lake and the local topography.
+Pavilion Siegen articulates an assured yet subtle compression of space, framing views of the lake and the local topography.
 The building’s tectonic rigour is palpable, its seemingly gravity defying configuration enabling the floor plate and ceiling to cantilever some 6m beyond the lakeshore.

-The scheme is both a weekend fishing retreat and a garage for three classic cars.
-A toilet and washroom facility is also included, as is a storage area for the client’s angling equipment.
+The scheme is both a weekend fishing retreat and a garage for classic cars.
+A toilet and washroom facility is also included, as is a storage unit for the client’s angling equipment.
 Detailing is measured throughout - from the integrated lighting to the fully glazed internal area.

-The cantilevered platform is composed of precast concrete slabs tied back to massive drum foundations, a finishing layer of in-situ concrete providing the necessary aesthetic uniformity to the floor plate's appearance.
-The walls and ceiling were cast in-situ.
+Structurally, the cantilevered platform comprises a series of precast concrete slabs, tied back to massive drum foundations.
+A finishing layer of in-situ concrete gives the floor surface an aesthetic uniformity.
+The walls and ceiling were similarly cast in-situ, their carefully formulated off-white finish softening the pavilion's impact upon the surrounding terrain.

 Status: Built